QazerLab/workbench/README.md

 Each user-specific role may have its own, unique (but public and readable by other roles) parameters &mdash; in this case, they should be placed under respecive `shell_config`, `editor_config` or `toolchain_config`.
-Only if this is not applicable, the default Ansaible convention must be followed and role-specific parameter names must be prefixed with role name: this is the case, for example, for role-private parameters like Vim plugins metadata.
+Only if this is not applicable, the default Ansible convention must be followed and role-specific parameter names must be prefixed with role name: this is the case, for example, for role-private parameters like Vim plugins metadata.